 - Rockefeller Center Christmas Tree Visitors Guide

 First Week of December: Art Basel Miami Beach.
 This contemporary art show and sale, which draws hundreds of American and international artists, has become one of Miami's biggest and most anticipated annual events.
 In addition to the art exhibitions, Art Basel is also renowned for its glamorous parties.
-Learn more about Art Basel Miami Beach from About's Guide to Miami Travel or visit the Art Basel Miami Beach website.
+Learn more about the Art Basel Miami Beach on the website.

 December 7: National Pearl Harbor Remembrance Day.
 On December 7, Americans commemorate a date the former President Franklin Roosevelt is famously quoted as saying "will live in infamy."
 On this day in 1941, Japan attacked Pearl Harbor naval base in Hawaii, killing 2,400 people and sinking four battleships.

 December 7, 2016, will mark the 75th anniversary of the attack on Pearl Harbor.
 The most poignant place to be on that date will be at the Pearl Harbor Visitors Center and the USS Arizona Memorial.
 The Center will commemorate the day with live music, film screenings and ceremonies during the days leading up to and after the seventh.